GLASSDOME SECURES $8.6M SERIES A FOR MANUFACTURING REGULATORY PLATFORM, WITH EV BATTERY FOCUS

 Glassdome's other industry initiatives include pharmaceutical Data Integrity projects and recordkeeping for Good Manufacturing Practices.
 It partners with telecom giant LG U+ to power smart-factory solutions for all types of manufacturers.

-The Series A was led by Atinum, with participation from Primer Sazze Partners, Dunamu, Murex, and Korean conglomerate Lotte.
+The Series A was led by Atinum, with participation from Primer Sazze Partners, Dunamu & Partners, Murex, and Korean conglomerate Lotte.
 Previous investors include Crit Ventures and Elon Musk's Neuralink cofounder Max Hodak.

 About Glassdome